federicomor/federicomor.github.io/portfolio/en.md

 ## Generalized 15 puzzle

 In the first year, at the fourth computer lab of the "Informatica A" course (morally, the first computer science class), we had to implement the game of 15 in C, the one with the 4 by 4 grid, an empty cell, and the numbers inside to be reordered.
 But, while I was there, taking the opportunity of having more fun, I implemented the game in its generic dimension, $N$ by $N$.
-In this way, the "15 game" became extended into the "$(N 2-1)$ game".
+In this way, the "15 game" became extended into the "$(N^{2}-1)$ game".\
 The original code was written in C, but [here](/assets/uni/15_game.html) you can find an equivalent (and playable!) version which uses html and javascript.

 It is worth to note that the inital board cannot be simply initialized with random numbers, otherwise one could get unsolvable configurations as this one